mininny/mininny.github.io/_posts/2020-04-22-exploring-method-swizzling.md

 category: ios
 tag: [ios, swift, objc]
 date: 2020-04-22
+last_modified_at: 2020-05-31
 ---

 # Method Swizzling
 Method Swizzling: If you're an iOS Developer, you may have heard of it; if you haven't, you should.

-The **TLDR** description of Method Swizzling is that it allows you to <U>switch the implementations of methods</U>.
+Method Swizzling allows you to <U>switch the implementations of methods</U>.
 This allows you to control the flow of methods that you have no direct access to, such as UIViewController's system methods.

 This is achieved through Objective-C's interesting Runtime library support, which is worth a look.